-AUTOMATIC BOOM LATCH - The automatic boom latch is designed to automatically restrain the upper boom in the cradle when stowed and automatically release the boom when the lift is operated.
+AUTO BOOM LATCH - The automatic boom latch is designed to automatically latch the boom in the cradle when stowed and automatically release the boom when the lift is operated.
 The latch is actuated by a hydraulic cylinder and includes a manual over-ride to open the latch without hydraulic power.